 The pirates are in trouble.
 American law enforcement authorities pursue them wherever they may be, dropping their sites And put their operators in jail.
 Some of them take down their servers and services On their own initiative From the long arm of the law.
 The operators of sites that have been considered by many to be icons of culture and celebrities who live in huge estates and yachts luxury hunting one after another in what looks like operation Military, with all their property confiscated.

 It is true that immediately after the fall of one pirated site, five others emerge, but something seems to be changing.
 The impression is that many of the publishers who have not yet been caught will have to re-calculate the route and what was really is not what it will be.
 It is possible that the change in trend will come in a technological way.
 We were recently informed Initiated by Kim Dotcom Intends to upgrade its operations in storage and information transfer.
-The man, who has been caught and imprisoned and legal proceedings are still underway against him, intends to establish an encrypted storage-based storage service Bitcoin Minimal.
-In other words, this is a change of perception: from the ideology of free transfer of content, there is a transition to paid service.
-In which the information was available to everyone - the world in which the user needs the information to be a registered member of the community, so that he can access the content.
+The man, who has been caught and imprisoned and legal proceedings are still underway against him, intends to establish an encrypted storage-based storage service Bitcoin Minimize.
+In other words, it is a change of perception: the ideology of freely transferring content goes beyond paid service.
+Never before was the information available to everyone - ever where the user needed to be a registered member of the community in order to access the content.

-The consumers of pirated information and its distributors, who until now have acted fairly openly, will probably have to develop methods that will to a certain extent refer to those in the underworld, such as "friend brings a friend" and confidentiality.
-Those who want to use pirated information in the classic way will have to be careful - not necessarily from the enforcement authorities, but more than the pirated sites that remain.
-While large ones have a "reputation" of relatively safe sites, small and dubious individuals may be run by people with different intentions and interests.
+The pirate information consumers and distributors who have, until now, acted fairly openly will probably have to develop methods that are somewhat reminiscent of those who practice the underworld, such as "friend bring friend" and keep confidentiality.
+Those who want to consume pirated information in the classic way will have to be careful - not necessarily from the law enforcement authorities, but more than the remaining pirate sites.
+While the big ones had a "reputation" for relatively safe sites to use, the small and dubious ones could be run by parties with different intentions and interests.

 If so, it seems that the pirate world will change and become more and more an underworld.
 But what about the other side, the side that seems to be winning?
 Will not it need to re-calculate route?
 It seems that pirated consumers do not consume content only because it is provided for free, but in many cases simply because it is available.
 When a new film goes out to the movies, it takes months to arrive legitimately in the country where the user is in need of the content.
 And what about old and beloved movies and series?
 Usually there is no legal way to see them and they are likely to disappear into oblivion because of this.